-Justin Fontaine Maury is an American artist currently studying photography and design.
-Born in Englewood New Jersey in 1988, Maury creates artworks that combine skills from his studies in both of these areas, along with the use of found objects, paint, and resin to create a final product that has a great amount of texture and depth.
+Justin is an American artist born in 1988, who studied photography and design.
+Born in Englewood New Jersey.
+Maury creates artworks that combine skills from his studies in both of these areas, along with the use of found objects, paint, and resin to create a final product that has a great amount of texture and depth.
 Coming from a background of design, Maury's works have a transparent structure that can be traced back to his time working as a designer for a branding company in New York City.
 He uses digital methods to enlarge photographs inspired by vintage adult film posters and classified ads overlooked by pop culture due to their taboo nature.
-He later paints over portions of the photographs to create painted backgrounds for the figures.
-Justin then sands the layers of paint to give the work a texture which is exaggerated by the thick layer of resin.
+He later paints over portions of photographs to create painted backgrounds for the figures.
+Justin then sands the layers of paint to give the work a texture which is exaggerated by a thick layer of resin.
 The resin coating is both a structural and aesthetic choice on the part of the artist as it binds the layers of paint together on the wooden surface rendering the painting much more stable and increasing the transparency of the artistic method.